 Yes, the introduction of DTC will benefit Company Secretaries as tax audits can be conducted by them.

-The Direct Tax Code will be introduced by the Government of India in 2025.
+The Direct Tax Code is yet to be formally introduced by the Government of India.
+As of May 2026, it remains a legislative proposal under deliberation.

 The main benefits of the Direct Tax Code are to help economic growth, encourage individuals to pay taxes, and to make tax regulations simple and easy to understand.